By Bernardo Vizcaino and Al-Zaquan Amer Hamzah

 All seven VPS managers offer Islamic pensions and the largest, run by a unit of Meezan Bank (KAR:MEBL), is triple the size of its conventional peer.
 Islamic assets under management have doubled in the last year.

-Growth was initially stagnant until 2010, when changes in the tax regime, favorable market conditions and a wider product range boosted the sector, said Muhammad Afzal, a director at Pakistan's Securities and Exchange Commission.
+Growth was initially stagnant until 2010, when changes in the tax regime, favourable market conditions and a wider product range boosted the sector, said Muhammad Afzal, a director at Pakistan's Securities and Exchange Commission.

 "The popularity of Islamic pension funds can be attributed to demand from the general public for retirement products designed in accordance with the Islamic precepts," said Afzal.